Tess Gallagher (Blue Heelers)

 Tess Gallagher is a fictional character from the Australian police procedural television series Blue Heelers, portrayed by Caroline Craig.
 She made her debut in the seventh series episode "On the Road", broadcast on 24 May 2000.

+Casting

+Craig's casting was publicised in the 4–10 March 2000 issue of TV Week.
+John Burfitt confirmed that her character was a replacement for the recently departed Maggie Doyle, played by Lisa McCune.
+Craig, who graduated from NIDA a few months before being cast, began filming that same week.
+Of finding Maggie's replacement, producer Ric Pellizzeri stated: "We looked for someone who is special and can play well the character we have created.
+Blue Heelers deals with a lot of emotional issues, and Caroline suited all of our requirements."

 Storylines

 The character arrived shortly after Maggie Doyle's death.
 She arrives as the new Sergeant at Mount Thomas, taking Ben Stewart's assumed position.
 This and her emotionally withdrawn and critical character initially fuels animosity between her and her colleagues.
 She eventually earns the department's respect, particularly by her colleague Senior Detective P.J.
 Hasham and her boss Senior Sergeant Tom Croydon.

 Tess' family is disjointed and hectic and leads her to adopt a survivalist attitude.
 Her mother is an ignorant and misguided individual who cared little for her five children.
 Tess mentions that she has three brothers (although this is never confirmed) and one sister named Bridie, all of whom she supposedly raised throughout her own childhood.

 Tess' upbringing served to mould her into a determined and successful individual both attaining a Master of Business Administration (MBA) and the role of Senior Detective at Shepparton in Regional Victoria.